 Financial assets and financial liabilities are categorized in accordance with the fair value hierarchy.
-This hierarchy groups financial assets and financial liabilities into three (3) levels as follows:
+This hierarchy groups financial assets and financial liabilities into three (3) levels as shown on the next page:

-- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3: inputs for the asset or liability that are not based on observable market data.
+- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2:inputs other than quoted prices included within Level1 that are observable for the asset or liability, either directly or indirectly; and - Level3: inputs for the asset or liability that are not based on observable market data.

-As of December 31, 2018 and 2017, the Bank has no financial instruments valued based on Levels 1, 2 and 3.
+As of December 31, 2020 and 2019, the Bank has no financial instruments valued based on Levels 1, 2 and 3.